-The notion of the possibility of waking up from this trance in relationship to self-improvement arises with the recognition of the flaw of the third mala—action.
-In other words, trying to improve, trying to fix it, is still within the circle of the trance dilemma of self.
+The notion of the possibility of waking up from this trance of ego in relationship to self-improvement arises with the recognition of the flaw of the “third mala”—action.
+In other words, trying to improve the ego, trying to fix it, is still within the circle of the trance of ego – the dilemma of self.
 Wakefulness is outside the circle, and nothing you do in the circle to try to fix things in the circle gets you outside the circle!

 To the untrained entranced observer, it may seem that action or striving helps, but it doesn’t.
 The only thing that gets you out, that wakes you up, is waking up — just do it!
 Waking up occurs as grace—from your Self to yourself, because you are inherently pure and perfect and that purity never goes away — in fact, our purity indulges us and supports the egoic play.
-The egoic play has no energy of its own.
+The egoic play, this trance of ego, has no energy of its own.

 There is only one energy source, and it (you) supports everything until it (You) decides that enough is enough.
 Within the play that may look like striving to improve, but there comes a point where one learns of the notion that the striving is not to create the goodness, the freedom, but to clean the perceptual and cognitive faculties to see the already existing perfection and freedom that one forgot one is (i.e., anava mala), and conversely, to see that the dilemma of self was an illusion.